IMPLEMENT SYSTEMS OF RANKED CHOICE VOTING

 Corporations are not mentioned anywhere in the Constitution.
 Corporations are not people.
 They are a form of business organization.
 The fact that five misguided, dark-robed Supreme Court Justices declared that corporations are people, with the same natural rights as human beings, does not make it so.
 The corporate form of business organization enables companies to reap enormous profits, grow very large, and become very powerful.
 We must prevent that power from being used to take control of our government.

 [A joint resolution (H.J.
 Res.
 54) has been introduced in the U. S. House of Representatives by Representative Pramila Jayapal.
-It currently has 75 cosponsors.
+It currently has 75 cosponsors.]

 Allowing one person (a president or a governor) to negate the votes of a sizable majority of the members of Congress or a state legislature if support for a bill falls even one vote short of a super-majority in either the House or the Senate is extremely undemocratic.
 It borders on autocracy.

-In a democracy, the power to veto legislation is properly vested in the people.
+In a true democracy, the power to veto legislation is properly vested in the people.
 Whenever it appears likely that Congress or a state legislature has enacted legislation that does not have the support of a majority of the people, whether or not a president or governor has vetoed it, veto referendums, with every voter having a single vote, and the votes of a simple majority deciding whether legislation is approved or rejected should be conducted.
 And calling veto referendums should be a simple and relatively easy process.

 The power of the Supreme Court to nullify acts of Congress that have been signed into law by the president is not included in the Constitution.
 The power of "Judicial Review" is a power the Supreme Court gave itself early in our nation's history.
 Allowing a handful of Supreme Court Justices to unilaterally "veto" legislation through "Judicial Review" makes the judicial branch supreme rather than the legislative power.